 How do you exercise the secondary muscles of the Legs?
-You might be able to point to your quads and hamstrings quickly and tell what they do.
-As for your Soleus, Plantaris, and Gastrocnemius, do you know where they are or what they do?
+You might quickly point to your quads and hamstrings and tell them what they do.
+As for your soleus, plantaris, and gastrocnemius, do you know where they are or what they do?

-Just like many gym-goers, you might be into the practice of exercising just your primary muscles and leaving out the secondary muscles.
+Just like many gym-goers, you might be into working just your primary muscles and leaving out the secondary muscles.
 The secondary muscles are as important as the primary muscles.
-They both work together to provide your body with the movement and support it needs.
+Also, they both work to provide your body with the movement and support it needs.

 When you exercise your legs, the leg’s primary muscles do not work alone; the secondary muscles assist them.

 Here is a list of the secondary muscles and their functions:

 You can locate the muscles that make up the calf between the knee and foot.
 They include: